ledgerz/berlinblockchainweek/README.md

 Berlin Blockchain Week Repository
 =======

 This repo is created to collaborate on the Berlin Blockchain Week open-source tasks.

+## Factsheet
-## See our [Factsheet](https://github.com/ledgerz/berlinblockchainweek/blob/master/BBWP/Info/Factsheet.md) for details
+See our [Factsheet](https://github.com/ledgerz/berlinblockchainweek/blob/master/BBWP/Info/Factsheet.md) for getting an overview.

 ## Website project group
 The [BBWW folder](https://github.com/ledgerz/berlinblockchainweek/tree/master/BBWW) is to coordinate the work on our website.